Class of 2026

 Medical School: Creighton University School of Medicine

-Matched: Radiology at Cooper University Hospital
+Advanced Match: Radiology at Cooper University Hospital

 Hobbies: I enjoy both playing and teaching tennis.
 I dabble in the hot game of pickle ball and sing my heart out at karaoke.